 Advances in simulation tools provide engineers and material scientists the opportunity to streamline the computational design of complex composite materials and parts.
 Integration of optimization and material modelling software, such as modeFRONTIER and DIGIMAT, allows time and resources saving while increasing composites performance.

 Composite materials are gaining importance in a huge range of applications.
 Among others, reinforced plastics replace metal designs and are used in many industries including automotive and aerospace, targeting the request to build lightweight structures, a common driver for these industries.
 However, they exhibit highly complex material behaviours imposing the assessment of various part performances for the composite design.
-Covering performances means to describe properly the stiffness and failure of composites under static and dynamic load.
-Also fatigue properties simulation meets increasing interest in order to predict the life of the final design.
-The complexity of the performance assessment of composite parts is due to the influence of the underlying microstructure of the composite material.
-The microstructure causes anisotropic and locally different material behaviour.
-A strong dependency on the processing conditions is observed.
-Commonly, the material response is non-linear as well as temperature and strain rate-dependent.
-Hence each composite exhibits its own challenging behaviour and needs individual treatment for its description in a computational approach.
+This paper focuses on the prediction of composite properties based on separate per-phase input for matrix and fillers combined with information about the material microstructure (shape, amount and orientation of fillers).